12 ways to make money from writing

 For example, on Slicethepie, you can earn cash from writing short reviews of fashion items and songs.
 All you need to do is sign up and you can get started immediately.

-Or, if you register to become a product tester or a paid survey site panel member you could end up making money by reviewing products you'd otherwise pay to buy.
+Or, if you register to become a product tester or a paid survey site panel member you could end up making money by reviewing products you'd otherwise pay for.
 This includes things like technology, clothes and cosmetics.

-As an added bonus, product testers are sometimes able to keep the items they review.
+As an added bonus, product testers can sometimes keep the items they review.
 So, you could potentially sell them on to increase your earnings.

 It's important to recognise, though, that it is a competitive industry.
 It has a reputation for involving a fair amount of low-paid work and unpaid internships for young writers who are just starting out.